krisc/events/tutorial.md

       (update-ui))))
 ```

 Since our listing `atom` no longer references a string, we need to format our map.
-Since our data structure contains a vector of vectors, we will implement this using nested loops.
-To prevent this code from
+Since our data structure contains a vector of vectors, we will implement this using two functions to prevent this code from
-looking like a monstrosity, let's split it into two functions: one to loop over the dates and another to loop over the events within each date.
-Here we go.
-First, let's add a line to our namespace declaration so we can use `clojure.string`'s `join` function:
+looking too ugly: one to format the dates and one to format the events within each date.
+First, let's add a line to our `ns` form so we can use `clojure.string`'s `join` function:

 ```clojure
 (ns org.stuff.events.main